ABOUT GBC

 Phone: 775.327.2095

-Great Basin College, "The Gold Standard in the Silver State", offers associate and baccalaureate level education in academic, career and technical fields.
-Welcoming over 4,000 students annually from all corners of the country, both online and at our various campuses and centers, GBC's presence extends across two time zones and spans more than 86,000 square miles throughout Nevada.
+Great Basin College offers associate and baccalaureate level education in academic, career and technical fields.
+Welcoming students from all corners of the country, both online and at our various campuses and centers, GBC's presence extends across two time zones and spans more than 86,000 square miles throughout Nevada.
 A leader in rural higher education, GBC takes pride in developing students who are well-prepared to meet the demands of industry and who contribute to the success and prosperity of the local economy.

 Great Basin College - 1500 College Parkway - Elko, Nevada 89801 - 775.327.5002